Precisely machine your AR9 80% lower with the right tools and jig.

 Contrary to federal law, some states have either restricted or banned the sale, transfer, and ownership of 80% lowers, firearm blanks, and other gun parts.
 Because of these restrictions, we cannot ship our products to certain states.
 Please confirm whether your state is restricted on our Shipping & Return Policy before placing an order.
 We cannot fulfill orders to restricted states if placed.

-Your from-scratch AR9 build awaits.
+Your custom AR9 build awaits.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
 At GunBuilders.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.